ros2/ros2_tracing/design.md

 ### ROS 1/2 compatibility

-Finally, we could look into making the instrumentation work on both ROS 1 and ROS 2, through a common interface (or other abstraction).
+Finally, we could look into making analyses work on both ROS 1 and ROS 2, through a common instrumentation interface (or other abstraction).